If All the Guys in the World

-If All the Guys in the World (original French title: Si tous les gars du monde) is a film made 1955.
-It won a BAFTA Award in 1957, a Crystal Globe award at the Karlovy Vary International Film Festival in 1956, and a Best Screenplay-Foreign Film award at the San Sebastián International Film Festival in 1956, as well as a Golden Laurel winner at the Edinburgh Film Festival.
+If All the Guys in the World (original French title: Si tous les gars du monde) is a 1956 French adventure film directed by Christian-Jaque and starring André Valmy, Jean Gaven, Marc Cassot, Georges Poujouly, Doudou Babet.

 Plot

 A French fishing trawler crew in the North Sea becomes incapacitated after eating contaminated food while in the middle of a storm.
 The story follows the efforts of an international collection of amateur radio operators to deliver an antidote.